 These pretty little jars are filled with good-for-you ingredients (rolled oats, chia seeds, hemp hearts, and almond milk) and relieve the stress of “what’s for breakfast?”
 Especially on weekday mornings!

-This is by far our favorite meal prep practice and we always make sure to have full jars in the fridge.
+This and mango chia pudding is by far our favorite meal prep practice and we always make sure to have full jars in the fridge.
 This super easy recipe takes only minutes to prepare and saves SO MUCH TIME.
 My boys even take turns making a batch for the family.

 A healthy breakfast goes a long way.
 The perfect combination of heart-healthy carbs, fiber, plant-based protein, and Omega-3 fatty acids keep us FUELED AND FULL.
 Overnight Oats are a portable grab-and-go meal so there’s no need to reach for processed or prepackaged foods….often full of sugar.
 Refined carbs and too much sugar lead to energy crashes and often more sugary snacks for a quick pick-me-up later.
 When we start the day off right----it helps us keep going in that direction!